sunmont/EC_Crypto/README.md

 # EC_Crypto

-Elliptic-curve digital signing & verifying C implement It tries to implement in C code with openssl lib as the shell does:
+Elliptic-curve digital signing & verifying C implement<br />
+It tries to implement in C code with openssl lib as the shell does:

 ##shell